 4. for other good cause.

-Failure to hold regular meetings open to residents or failure to hold fair elections are examples of good cause for revocation of recognition.
-At least 30 business days prior to requesting that the Department revoke recognition of an LTO, the LHA shall provide a written warning to the LTO that it is considering requesting revocation of recognition and shall specify the reason(s) in detail.
+Failure to hold regular meetings open to Residents or failure to hold fair elections are examples of good cause for revocation of recognition.
+At least 30 business days prior to requesting that EOHLC revoke recognition of an LTO, the LHA shall provide a written warning to the LTO that it is considering requesting revocation of recognition and shall specify the reason(s) in detail.
 The LHA shall include a description of measures which the LHA deems necessary for the LTO to take to cure the violation.

 6.09: continued

-If the LHA requests that the Department revoke recognition of an LTO, its request shall be in writing and shall include a detailed specification of the reasons and a copy of its written warning to the LTO.
-A copy of the LHA's request shall be provided by the LHA to the LTO at the same time that it submits the request to the Department, and the LTO shall have 30 business days within which to file a written opposition to the request with the Department.
-If the LTO opposes the request, the Department shall determine the facts and, if the Department finds that there has been a material failure to follow the requirements of 760 CMR 6.09(2)(a)1. through 11., or applicable law, or that there has been a substantial misuse of funds, space or supplies, or other good cause, the Department may revoke recognition of the LTO or, if circumstances shall warrant a lesser sanction, may impose a lesser sanction which the Department deems to be appropriate.
-The decision of the Department shall be in writing and copies shall be provided to the LHA and LTO.
+If the LHA requests that EOHLC revoke recognition of an LTO, its request shall be in writing and shall include a detailed specification of the reasons and a copy of its written warning to the LTO.
+A copy of the LHA's request shall be provided by the LHA to the LTO at the same time that it submits the request to EOHLC, and the LTO shall have 30 business days within which to file a written opposition to the request with EOHLC.
+If the LTO opposes the request, EOHLC shall determine the facts and, if EOHLC finds that there has been a material failure to follow the requirements of 760 CMR 6.09(2)(a)1. through 11., or applicable law, or that there has been a substantial misuse of funds, space or supplies, or other good cause, EOHLC may revoke recognition of the LTO or, if circumstances shall warrant a lesser sanction, may impose a lesser sanction which EOHLC deems to be appropriate.
+The decision of EOHLC shall be in writing and copies shall be provided to the LHA and LTO.

-(h) Department Review of the LHA's Decision on Recognition.
-If a Resident Association is dissatisfied with a decision of the LHA concerning the grant or denial of recognition of an LTO, or its decision as to whether to seek Department revocation of recognition of an LTO, the Association may, within 30 days of the date that the LHA's decision was mailed, request in writing that the Department review the LHA's decision.
+(h) EOHLC Review of the LHA's Decision on Recognition.
+If a Resident Association is dissatisfied with a decision of the LHA concerning the grant or denial of recognition of an LTO, or its decision as to whether to seek EOHLC revocation of recognition of an LTO, the Association may, within 30 days of the date that the LHA's decision was mailed, request in writing that EOHLC review the LHA's decision.

-Upon receiving a request for review, the Department shall schedule a hearing at the LHA at which the LHA and each Association involved shall be required to appear and to submit evidence in support of their positions.
-The written decision of the Department may uphold or set aside the LHA's decision and shall explain the reasoning of the Department.
+Upon receiving a request for review, EOHLC shall schedule a hearing at the LHA at which the LHA and each Association involved shall be required to appear and to submit evidence in support of their positions.
+The written decision of EOHLC may uphold or set aside the LHA's decision and shall explain the reasoning of EOHLC.
 The decision shall be mailed to the LHA and each Association involved.

 (i) Transitional Rule for Existing LTOs.
 The recognition of an LTO prior to March 9, 2018 shall continue in full force and effect until March 9, 2023 unless recognition is revoked as provided in 760 CMR 6.09(2)(g).

 (3) Terms of LTO Participation.
-The LHA and each LTO shall negotiate an agreement in writing regarding LTO participation, including the resources that will be provided to the LTO by the LHA and the opportunities granted to the LTO to represent the interests of the residents that it represents on LHA initiatives.
+The LHA and each LTO shall negotiate an agreement in writing regarding LTO participation, including the resources that will be provided to the LTO by the LHA and the opportunities granted to the LTO to represent the interests of the Residents that it represents on LHA initiatives.
 The agreement shall be responsive to and reflective of local circumstances.
 The agreement shall be in effect during the five year term of the LTO's recognition.
 The agreement may be renewed if the LTO is recognized for additional term(s).
 Every LTO participation agreement shall contain provisions which provide for the following: